 What’s next for you?

 Kade: This is a time in society where transgender people are still being discriminated against, ridiculed and abused.
-My mission as a Bodhisattva of the Earth is to show people the power of Nam-myoho-renge-kyo by excelling in all areas of my life—with my business, with my parents and with my partner.
+My mission as a Bodhisattva of the Earth is to show people the power of Nam-myoho-renge-kyo by excelling in all areas of my life.